hcengineering/platform/plugins/client-resources/readme.md

 # Overview

-Package allow to create fully functuional client for platform.
-This
+Package allow to create a client to interact with running platform.

 ## Usage